 The student is strongly urged to read the play of their monologue before beginning the course, and to be familiar with the meanings of words in the monologue.
 The student is strongly discouraged from memorizing the speech before the course, and from developing a performance or "way to do it."
 It is our experience that this can only interfere with any exploration and experience the student may have.

 NOTE

-- 1. While the monologue presentation is the only formal 'test' or 'examination' of their work, every effort is used to ascertain and communicate to the student their grade status and progress during the three weeks. - 2.
 Curriculum will vary according to progress of the group(s).
 Certain sections of both the Voice and Text components may be concentrated on, others may be omitted.

 Dress: